Youth Rally & Scholarship Program

 - Water park, social dances, roller-skating, bowling, volleyball, talent show

-Finalists are notified by email no later than May 11, and given an interview date and time.
-Winners are notified by email and in writing no later than May 27th.
+Finalists are notified by email no later than April 27, and given an interview date and time on May 1st.
+Winners are notified by email no later than May 5th.

 Students representing rural electric co-ops from western states – including Alaska.
 Electric co-op industry leaders and speakers.